-The name of maestro Bashmet attracts to Sochi the most influential musicians – virtuosos, soloists, pedagogues, professors of prestige academies of Europe, Asia, and America, who are ready to share their experience and knowledge with young musicians.
+The name of Maestro Yuri Bashmet attracts to Sochi the greatest musicians of our time – virtuosos, soloists, teachers, professors of prestigious educational institutions in Europe, Asia and America, who are ready to share their experience and skill lessons with musicians of the younger generation.

 This time, within the framework of the International Music Academy of the XV Winter Festival of Arts, all instrumental specialties of the symphony orchestra will be presented.
 Therefore, it was decided to allocate an “Instrumental Department” for strings, piano and chamber ensemble.